 Order of chain determines the structure and shape of a polypeptide chain.
 When amino acids are bonded together by a peptide bond they create polypeptide backbone extending out from one of the amino acids.
 A ribosome is a site where protein synthesis occurs.

 The information for the sequence of amino acids is present in the sequence of nitrogenous bases

 of mRNA.
 The initiation of the polypeptide chain in prokaryotes is always brought out by the amino

-DNA.
-This binding result help in the formation of a helical form of DNA molecule so that length of the molecule is reduced considerably without
+This binding result help in the formation of a helical form of DNA molecule so that the length of the molecule is reduced considerably without its structure.

 2. Non-Histone Proteins – These are high molecular weight acid or neutral proteins associated with the